L. Taylor Hansen: Science

-Later, Hansen begins experimenting with pseudonyms.
-The article "America's Mysterious Race of Indian Giants" appeared in the December 1946 issue of Amazing, and while the writing style was "recognizable as that of columnist L. Taylor Hansen," it was credited to "Chief Sequoyah."
-A second story by Chief Sequoyah, "Spirit of the Serpent God," appeared in the June 1948 issue of Amazing.
-The story "The Fire-Trail," credited to a Navaho Oge-Make, appeared in the January 1948 issue of Amazing.
-She also credited a second story to Oge-Make, "Tribal Memories of the Flying Saucers," that appeared in another magazine Palmer edited, Fate, in the September 1949 issue.
+Later, Hansen began experimenting with pseudonyms.
+The article "America's Mysterious Race of Indian Giants" appeared in the December 1946 issue of Amazing, and while the writing style was "recognizable as that of columnist L. Taylor Hansen", it was credited to "Chief Sequoyah".
+A second story by Chief Sequoyah, "Spirit of the Serpent God", appeared in the June 1948 issue of Amazing.
+The story "The Fire-Trail", credited to a Navaho Oge-Make, appeared in the January 1948 issue of Amazing.
+She also credited a second story to Oge-Make, "Tribal Memories of the Flying Saucers", that appeared in another magazine Palmer edited, Fate, in the September 1949 issue.

 As she completed her survey of Native American legends, Hansen published three nonfiction books.
 The first, Some Considerations of and Additions to the Taylor-Wegener Hypothesis of Continental Displacement (1946), details the elaboration of the continental drift theory proposed by Frank Bursley Taylor.
 Her second book, He Walked the Americas (1963), is a frequently cited taxonomy of Native American legends that report of a light-skinned prophet.
 Her last book, The Ancient Atlantic (1969), surveys the culture and geography of the Atlantic Ocean and touches on the legend of Atlantis.

 Hansen wrote the book He Walked the Americas in 1963.
 In the book drawing from Native American legends, folklore and mythology discussed that a "White Prophet" had visited many different parts of America.
 Some Mormons have used this book as evidence supporting the Book of Mormon, which depicts Christianity practiced in the ancient Americas, including a visitation of the resurrected Jesus Christ.